Eastern Washington Eagles football: Transition to NCAA and Big Sky

 Eastern joined the NCAA in 1978, and participated at the Division II level as an independent until 1984, when they moved up to Division I-AA (now FCS), also as an independent.

 Denied membership to the Big Sky Conference in May 1985, Eastern was extended an invitation in December 1986 to join, starting in July 1987.
 Eastern continues to participate in the Big Sky to this day and is now the sixth-most tenured member of the conference.

-Red Turf and National Championship
+Red turf and national championship

-The 2010 season would mark a number of firsts for Eastern Washington's football program.
-The offseason would see a highly publicized move to install a red turf playing surface, the first of its kind in the country.
-Eastern would utilize the excitement and energy surrounding the program to complete its finest season of competition in the program's history.
+The 2010 season marked a number of firsts for Eastern Washington's football program.
+The offseason saw a highly publicized move to install a red turf playing surface, the first of its kind in the country.
+Eastern utilized the excitement and energy surrounding the program to complete its finest season of competition in the program's history.

 The 2010 season concluded with Eastern Washington's first appearance in the FCS Championship Game.
 Led by the head coach Beau Baldwin the Eagles defeated the Delaware Blue Hens 20–19 in Frisco, Texas to win the school's first national championship in football.